Top 5 Latex-Free Mattresses for Organic Allergy Relief

 Yes, if you have a mild latex allergy, you still might be able to take advantage of the extraordinary comfort and support offered by natural latex mattresses.

-Often the latex layers lie deep within the core cushioning, preventing direct contact with your skin.
+Often, the latex layers lie deep within the core cushioning and are unlikely to touch your skin.
+You could try to use organic cotton mattress covers or toppers to prevent direct skin contact.
 Plus, rigorous manufacturing cleaning further helps eliminate proteins that may cause an allergic reaction.

 Are Memory Foam Mattresses Latex-Free?